ashraf-kabir/mern-devconnector/README.md

   3. for generating github token follow this link->https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token
   4. #### note: gitignore the default.json file

-4. deploy this on your local server by using this command
+4. <b>deploy this project</b> on your local server by using this command
   ```bash
   mern-devconnector
   npm run dev